 - Team-focused activities can include individuals or groups to build an obstacle course through which both they and the horses/s walk where the focus is on communications, problem solving and relationships.
 Other activities explore the individual’s level of awareness and boundaries and how these affect relationships.

-- Accomplishing a task involving a large and powerful horse instills confidence and self-assurance which the participant can bring to other challenging and intimidating situations in their lives.
+Size: Responses from large animals are hard to miss!
+Accomplishing a task with powerful horse by your side can instil confidence which the participant can bring to other challenging and situations in their lives.